 For a server to use the session manager it must register itself with a running session manager.
 Enabling a server to register itself with the session manager is done through configuration.
 You do not have to write any special server code.
 Once registered with a session manager, the services only accept client requests that contain valid session headers.
 All clients that want to access the services must be written to support session managed services.

 Any server hosting services that are to be managed by the session manager must load the session_endpoint_manager plug-in.
-The Tour the poppion_ondpointo_nanagor prug in The session_endpoint_manager enables the server to register with a running session_endpoint_manager enables the server to register with a running
+The session_endpoint_manager enables the server to register with a running session manager.
+When a server registers an endpoint with the session manager, the session manager creates an association between the group name under which the server process registered and a reference to the endpoint.